-ARTS AND PERFORMANCE FACILITIES
+ARTS FACILITIES

-The Tysons area is currently served by nearby arts facilities located nearby, such as the McLean Community Center, with the Alden Theater and the McLean Project for the Arts, with (a small theater and nationally recognized visual arts exhibits; and the Wolf Trap facilities, including the 7,000 seat Filene Center, 800-\seat Children's Theatre in the Woods, 388 seat Barns at Wolf Trap, and performing arts classes at the Center for Education at Wolf Trap, and performances at The Barns at Wolf Trap (388 seats).
-First Stage, a small professional theater company with limited visual arts exhibit space, is temporarily currently located on Spring Hill Road, within Tysons.
+The Tysons area is currently served by arts facilities located nearby, such as the McLean Project for the Arts, with a small theater and nationally recognized visual arts exhibits, and Wolf Trap facilities, including the 7,000 seat Filene Center, 800-seat Children's Theatre in the Woods, performing arts classes at the Center for Education at Wolf Trap, and performances at The Barns at Wolf Trap (388 seats).
+First Stage, a small professional theater company with limited visual arts exhibit space, is temporarily located on Spring Hill Road.
 To provide a 24-hour livable/walkable environment, an arts center should be provided in the South Tysons Central 7 Subdistrict.
-This center should which could include performance, rehearsal and exhibit space for local and visiting artists and/or a home for local theater or dance companies.
-A potential location for this center could be in the South Tysons Central 7 Subdistrict, collocated with the planned civic plaza.
-Any arts center location should allow for flexible programming, including, if possible, access to outdoor areas for outdoor arts programming.
-In addition to the arts center, at At least one other neighborhood should include small theaters and/or galleries, as well as adaptable space that allows for the creation of visual art and for audiences and artists to interact.
+This center should include performance, rehearsal and exhibit space for local and visiting artists and/or a home for local theater or dance companies.
+At least one other neighborhood should include small theaters and/or galleries, as well as adaptable space that allows for the creation of visual art and for audiences and artists to interact.